Are Kentucky Court Records Public?

 How Do I Find Court Records in Kentucky?

 The first step to take when trying to obtain court records in Kentucky is to visit the court house where the case was heard.
 The Kentucky Courts of Justice comprises the Supreme Court, Court of Appeal, Circuit and District Courts.
 The address of each court can be found on the Kentucky Court of Justice Website.
-For example, to request court records from the Supreme Court, interested persons may visit the office of the Clerk of Supreme Court.
+For example, to request court records from the Supreme Court, interested persons may visit the office of the Clerk of the Supreme Court.

 Usually, the Court Clerk responds to court record requests and directs requesters on what forms to fill.